Traditional Chinese Medicine

 What is traditional Chinese medicine used for?

-People use traditional Chinese medicine to treat many illnesses from asthma and allergies to cancer and infertility.
+Some people use traditional Chinese medicine to treat problems such as asthma, allergies, and infertility.
 Traditional Chinese medicine doctors may use several types of treatment to restore qi balance.

 Traditional Chinese medicine therapies include: